Why is this important?

 Registering a father on a child's birth certificate may also have the following effects:-

-- the Child Support Agency or the courts could use the certificate as evidence of paternity for maintenance proceedings
+- the Child Maintenance Service or the courts could use the certificate as evidence of paternity for maintenance proceedings

 - the courts could use the certificate as evidence of adultery

 - the father could use the certificate as evidence if he wants to apply to the courts for parental rights and responsibilities

 - the certificate gives very strong evidence that he is the father because his name can only be added if both the mother and father agree that he is the father or a court order states that he is